 Is Eating Mushroom During Pregnancy Safe & Healthy?

 Mushrooms are edible fungi.
 They are a low-calorie source of good quality protein and fibre.
 A hundred grams of white button mushrooms can deliver approximately twenty-two calories.
 They also contain vitamins, minerals and trace elements in large quantities which makes them a powerhouse of nutrition.
 However, some edible mushrooms may cause people with allergies to have side effects.
 Mushroom allergy can lead to life-threatening side effects when consumed.

 Mushrooms, including wild and magic mushrooms, may also trigger stomach problems like nausea, vomiting, and diarrhoea in a small section of individuals.
-Therefore, if you wish to eat mushrooms, you need to be extra cautious as there are chances of side effects during pregnancy.
+So, can you eat mushrooms while pregnant?
+Well, if you wish to eat mushrooms, you need to be extra cautious as there are chances of side effects during pregnancy.
 Having said that, if you do not experience physical issues after eating them, you can continue relishing them and reap their health benefits, but in measured quantities.